pachadotdev/analogsea/cran-comments.md

 ---

+This is a re-submission of the same version (the first submission of this version was accepted, but then rolled back).
+As requested by Brian Ripley, ssh package is now in Suggests and used conditionally.

 This release includes a suite of new functions for working with Digital Ocean certificates and firewalls; bug fixes and some minor changes.

-ssh package is now in Suggests and used conditionally.

 Thanks!
 Scott Chamberlain